mpdcampbell/blog/blog/content/posts/sharryFileRebuilder.md

 ---

 ## Why make this?
-I got married and wanted a self host solution for our friends and family to upload photos and videos.
-A fair amount of guests were not tech savvy people so the file uploading process needed to be as user friendly as possible, in particular on mobile.
-[Sharry](https://github.com/eikek/sharry) fit the bill, authenticated users can generate custom urls and anyone with the url can upload files but not view them.
+I got married and wanted a self-host solution for our friends and family to upload photos and videos.
+A fair amount of guests were not tech-savvy people so the file uploading process needed to be as user-friendly as possible, in particular on mobile.
+[Sharry](https://github.com/eikek/sharry) fit the bill, authenticated users can generate custom URLs and anyone with the URL can upload files but not view them.
 However, there was major one flaw for my use case, users can upload huge number of photos at once but you can only download the files individually.
 The creator [plans to add](https://github.com/eikek/sharry/issues/907) "Download as zip" as a feature, but not for at least a year.

 I didn't want to spend 20-ish minutes clicking download hundreds of times when I knew all the data was already on my server.
 So instead, I spent several hours writing a bash script to cat the data chunks and assign the file extensions.